 Investing: More Than Just Safety, Liquidity, and Yield

-From school districts to cities and towns, whatever your local government may be, you likely have a mission and a plan based off a set of values that are shared by your community.
+From school districts to cities and towns, whatever your local government may be, you likely have a mission and a plan based on a set of values that are shared by your community.
 The same should be true when it comes to investing your local government’s money.
 As a shepherd of your tax payers’ dollars, it is your fiduciary responsibility to keep those funds safe while earning a competitive rate of return.

 The current economic and regulatory environment has presented some interesting challenges for local governments when it comes to investing: rates are on the rise, but the yield curve has remained relatively flat; smaller community banks are finding it hard to house public dollars due to regulations and costs imposed on them; and new investment opportunities present themselves almost daily.
 So, how familiar are you with these new investments and varying options?